 Prior to this month’s election, Mississippi forbade residents from using or possessing cannabis, even for medical purposes.
 Initiative 65 gave residents the chance to change that, legalizing prescription cannabis to alleviate the symptoms of approved illnesses.
 A secondary proposition let any reticent voters limit the scope of Initiative 65, only allowing cannabis prescriptions for patients who are terminally ill.
 Mississippi voters chose to legalize medical cannabis without provisions – a particularly exciting development for proponents of cannabis legalization everywhere.

 ”The Safe and Smart Arizona Act,” otherwise known as Proposition 207, gave Arizona voters the opportunity to legalize recreational cannabis throughout the state.
 Voters had a similar opportunity in 2016, but recreational cannabis legalization was voted down by a narrow three percent margin.
 This year’s recreational cannabis measure reigned victorious.
 Once its provisions take effect sometime in the coming months, Arizona residents aged 21 and over will be allowed to possess up to five grams of THC concentrate or one ounce of cannabis flower.
 State residents will also be allowed to grow up to six cannabis plants per household.

-All five flavors of our hemp CBD sodas (and our two flavored Sparkling CBD water options) are delicious and refreshing.
-Our seven CBD soda and sparkling water products are proudly made with phytocannabinoid-rich, broad spectrum hemp extract.
-This lets our beverage drinkers enjoy quality cannabinoids and terpenes without the psychoactive effects of THC.
-Better yet, each flavor of sparkling CBD soda is vegan, non-GMO, and free of gluten, sodium, and preservatives.
+All nine flavors of our hemp CBD sodas (and our two flavored Sparkling CBD water options) are made with five ingredients or fewer - including 20 milligrams of phytocannabinoid-rich, broad spectrum hemp extract per can.
+Each flavor of sparkling CBD soda is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every can of Colorado's Best Drinks, and you’ll taste that sweet simplicity with every sip.

 Have questions about our sparkling CBD water and soda products?
 Learn more about the types and history of carbonated water in our guide to the basics, check out our certificate of analysis for a detailed overview of what’s in every can of Colorado’s Best Drinks, or contact our team for more information.